hemangBhabhra/Delta-Demo/README.md

 # Delta-Demo
-this is a demo repo which I created during my dev course.
+this is a demo repo which I created during my dev course !